10.4 Quality and innovation in youth work

 Examples of programs or tools at a national or regional level are: information platforms developed in the frame of youth policy (e.g. the Youth Portal of the Italian Eurodesk network; regional platforms such as Giovanisì in Toscana Region), national programs for media education run by non-profit organizations and supported by the national or regional authorities (e.g. Generazioni Connesse, https://paroleostili.it/), foresight-for-the-future digital events (e.g. Quale Futuro - Visionary Days).

 Finally, several examples of projects supported by Erasmus+ and with a focus on digital youth work have been developed and led by Italian youth work organizations.
 For example, DeDAC aims at training youth workers on digital advocacy, The art of making promotes digital audiovisual media as part of the daily work of youth workers, Coding for Learning is focused on the use of digital coding and IT programming.
-The development of learning and participation communities is the main objectives of the project Social Media to Activate Youth and Communities, while Escape from marginalisation aims to empower youth workers with digital skills, specifically with the use of gaming to engage with the most vulnerable youth groups.
+The development of learning and participation communities is the main objective of the project Social Media to Activate Youth and Communities, while Escape from marginalisation aims to empower youth workers with digital skills, specifically with the use of gaming to engage with the most vulnerable youth groups.